SealedJoy/anisay/README.md

 `anisay --loop --execute=fortune`

 Multiple pages of speech:
-`anisay -i 'Welcome to anisay!'
-'You can display multiple pages...' 'by giving anisay multiple args, each page as a space seperated string argument `
+`anisay -i 'With anisay you can display multiple pages of text' 'simply by giving anisay multiple args' 'each page as a space seperated string argument'`

 ### Keyboard: